 2. I am not nor have I ever been “in control.”

 When you were two days old and you lay on that hospital bed not breathing, all I could think was, “Please, God, don’t take her.
 I haven’t had a chance to get to know her yet.”
 For so long, “my” life had consisted of “my” plans, “my” accomplishments, basically, stuff all within “my” control.
 In that moment, I realized I had no control at all.
 I could do nothing to make you breathe except pray.
 And pray I did, fervently.
-On that horrible night, God showed me His strength through your — and my — helplessness.
+On that horrible night, God showed me His strength through your — and my own — helplessness.

 You became “Lightening Bug” when you were three months old, smiling as everyone made a big deal out of your first Christmas.
-That was the moment Grandaddy gave you the nickname that has stuck for 19 years, because in his words, when you smile your whole face lights up.
+That was the moment Grandaddy gave you the nickname that has stuck all these years, because in his words, when you smile your whole face lights up.
 Smiling should never happen with just your lips.
 The best smile is a reflection of the joy inside, a joy that we should allow to burst forth, light up our faces, and freely share with others.

 4. A good sense of humor can change the world, or at least get you out of trouble!